The ACN team works to maximize the potential of children with autism through our administrative, therapy, and development departments–get to know us!

 Dr. A Patricia Del Angel, MD, Chief Medical Officer, graduated from medical school at the Universidad Autonoma de Tamaulipas.
 She did her pediatric residency training Lincoln Hospital and Mental Health Center/New York Medical College, where she also served as chief resident.
 In addition, she completed a fellowship in child development-behavioral pediatrics at King Drew Medical Center in Los Angeles, and received her specialist certification in infant mental health from the Early Childhood Center at Cedars Sinai in Los Angeles.
 Dr. Del Angel has most recently served as a pediatrician at People’s Clinic in Austin and as a developmental-behavioral specialist in the pediatric residency program at UTMB Austin.
 Previously, Dr. Del Angel was the clinical director of the Southwest Area Children’s Hub in Los Angeles for thirteen years.
 She is a fellow of the American Academy of Pediatrics.

-Adrienne Gaither, OTR, C-SIPT has been a pediatric occupational therapist for 18 years.
-She received her degree from The University of Texas Health Science Center at San Antonio and began her pediatric therapy career, eventually gaining experience in every setting available for the provision of children’s therapy services.
+Adrienne Gaither, OTR, C-SIPT, C/NDT is the Director of Caregiver Empowerment at ACN and has been a pediatric occupational therapist for 25 years.
+She received her degree from The University of Texas Health Science Center at San Antonio and began her pediatric therapy career, eventually gaining experience in every setting available for the provision of children’s occupational therapy services.
 Adrienne has had the opportunity to serve as a member of ACN’s team since it opened its doors.
 She holds specialty pediatric certification in the Sensory Integration and Praxis Tests (SIPT) and has completed advanced training in Neurodevelopmental Treatment (NDT) for children as well as in the Sequential Oral Sensory (S.O.S.) feeding approach.
-Locally, Adrienne had the privilege of serving on the planning team for the development of Morgan’s Wonderland; in particular, contributing ideas for the Sensory Village portion of the park.
+Locally, Adrienne had the privilege of serving on the planning team for the development of Morgan’s Wonderland; in particular, contributing recommendations for the Sensory Village portion of the park.
 Prior to joining the ACN team, Adrienne worked at a multi-disciplinary therapy clinic for children with autism and was the occupational therapist serving The Foundation School For Autism during its inaugural year.
 In addition to her work with ACN, Adrienne is a part-time Program Director and Sensory Consultant with Kinetic Kids, Inc., a local non-profit agency providing sports and recreation activities for children and teenagers with special needs.

 Lisa M. Martinez-Jimenez, M.A., BCBA, holds her Master’s degree in Applied Behavior Analysis from Ball State University, completed her BCaBA graduate course work from the University of North Texas and received her Bachelor of Arts in Psychology from Our Lady of the Lake University.
 She has worked within the field of ABA for over 10 years and is dedicated to providing quality applied behavior analytic services to families affected by autism and or other related disabilities.
 Mrs. Jimenez strongly believes that training in the principles of ABA and treatment delivery, can enhance each client’s ongoing progress when offered to parents, direct care staff and interdisciplinary teams.